GSA/10x/_pages/send-us-an-idea.md

 <h2 class="docs-h2">Eligibility</h2>

-10x is currently accepting ideas from all U.S. federal employees.
+10x is currently accepting ideas from all U.S. federal employees &ndash; submit your idea by January 10, 2019 to be considered for our next round of funding!
 {% else %}

 <h2 class="docs-h2">Eligibility</h2>